Shredding documents is not enough! It has to be turned to mulch!

 First, you feed all of the pieces into a scanner then the computer software will create a unique ID of each piece fed to the scanner by separating them using various factors such as font type, font size, depth of color of the words, and indentation it uses.
 Remember separating the piles of a jigsaw puzzle by piece shape and color?
 This is similar to what the software does.

-The software then uses its own matching algorithm to determine which unique piece belongs to another and keeping track of them by the unique ID the software assigned to each piece.
+The software then uses its own matching algorithm to determine which unique piece belongs to another and keeps track of them by the unique ID the software assigned to each piece.
 It displays close matches on the computer screen for you to verify as well to make the process even faster.

 Are there shredders out there that reduce it to a pulp?

-Yes, but they cost thousands of dollars and for most businesses, it is not worth it and with the laws in place now for security, there have to be certain measures to take or else you would be at risk for a lawsuit.
+Yes, but they cost thousands of dollars and for most businesses, it is not worth it and with the laws in place now for security, there have to be certain measures to take, or else you would be at risk for a lawsuit.
 An example of one step is that top-secret information that the Department of Defense requires that the size of the paper particles should not exceed five square millimeters.

 The Pentagon Promotes a Contest.